Robust spin relaxometry with fast adaptive Bayesian estimation: Bayesian Adaptive protocol

 To initialize the procedure, we assume a uniform distribution $\text{P}^{(0)}$ spanning all ``reasonable'' values of $\Gamma_+$ and $\Gamma_-$.
 The measurement and update process is repeated $N$ times, and we numerically normalize $\mathrm{P}^{(n)}$ at each step, allowing us to inspect mean values $\bar{\Gamma}_\pm$ and uncertainties $\sigma_{\Gamma_\pm}$ at each step.

 In the rest of this section, we introduce two methods for selecting delays $\tau_\pm$: a slightly modified version of the general-purpose library recently developed by NIST \cite{mcmichael_optbayesexpt_2021}, and a near-optimal approximation with significantly reduced computational overhead.
-Though these approaches settle on somewhat different ``optimal'' delays, they converge with similar sensitivities, and (more importantly) employ the same Bayesian inference, such that they do not bias the value of $\Gamma_\pm$.
+Both of these approaches rely on the parametric model (Eq.~\ref{eq:tilde-M-main}), and although they settle on somewhat different ``optimal'' delays, they converge with similar sensitivities.
+Furthermore, they employ the same Bayesian inference, such that the choice of delay does not bias the estimate of $\Gamma_\pm$.